A-Dolah/snap-list-backend/README.md

 The project went well, but naturally one day of programming isn't nearly enough to make a complete and well-functioning full-stack application.
 So I've now tried to complete the application using the _MERN Stack_ (_MongoDB_, _Express_, _React_ and _Node.js_).
 I've also deployed it using _AWS Amplify_ for the frontend, _Heroku_ for the server and _MongoDB Atlas_ for the database.

+If you're interested in a more in depth description of how it's built, go to [this blog post](https://www.adamdolah.com/blog/snap-list) in which I go through it all in more detail!

 ## Give it a try!

 [Here's](https://master.d2lqi2ajg5lzsh.amplifyapp.com/) the link to the application if you want to give it a try.